WollyDev24/Sharky/README.md

 ## 📌 Add the bot to your server
 [![Add Bot to Server](https://img.shields.io/badge/Add%20Bot-Invite-blue?style=for-the-badge&logo=discord&logoColor=white)](https://discord.com/oauth2/authorize?client_id=1410735946374053918&permissions=8&integration_type=0&scope=bot)
-- Note that some things are restricted like the /activity command if you want to use these commands built the bot yorselve from the tutorial below
+- Note that some things are restricted like the /activity command if you want to use these commands built the bot yourself from the tutorial below